 One to Two Weeks Before

-- Confirm with everyone in your team if their tasks have been completed.
+- Confirm with everyone on your team if their tasks have been completed.

 - Finalize the itinerary.

 - Double-check with the venue, rentals, caterer, and other pertinent vendors.
 Make sure to do this a week or two before the shower to avoid any mishaps.
-If something needs to be changed, you have time to resolve the issue.
+If something on the bridal shower agenda needs to be changed, you have time to resolve the issue.

 - Ask for volunteers to help with various shower-day duties.
 You can ask other bridesmaids, close friends, and relatives if they can assist with certain tasks.

-- Send the itinerary to co-hosts, planning team, and volunteers.
+- Send the itinerary to co-hosts, the planning team, and volunteers.

 - Complete any do-it-yourself decor projects.
 You may want to get DIY projects out of the way at this point, as you will have less time to do so as the day of the shower approaches.